mexcdevelop/mexc-api-sdk/README.md

  MEXC Official Market and trade api sdk, easy to connection and send request to MEXC open api !

+## Prerequisites
+  - To use our SDK you have to install nodejs LTS (https://aws.github.io/jsii/user-guides/lib-user/)

 ## Installation
  1. git clone https://github.com/mxcdevelop/mexc-api-sdk.git
  2. cd dist/{language} and unzip the file